 Salmon can migrate more than 3,000 kilometres upstream through freshwater to spawn (Yukon River).
-That is like driving halfway across Canada.
+That is comparable to driving halfway across Canada.

 Salmon often travel 50 kilometres per day on their spawning journeys.
-This would be like running more than a marathon every day!
+This is equivalent to running more than a marathon every day!

-Salmon can jump up to two metres to cross obstacles in rivers.
-That is about as high as a female Olympic athlete can jump.
+Salmon can jump up to two metres to cross obstacles in rivers – the same height some Olympic athlete can jump.

 A typical orca eats 25 kilograms of salmon a day.
-The 300 resident orcas in B.C. probably consume 1,000 tonnes of salmon per year!
-That is the weight of 100 large trucks!
+For the 300 resident orcas in B.C., that translates to an approximate net consumption of 1,000 tonnes of salmon per year, which is the same weight of 100 large trucks.

 The city of Vancouver has lost most of its salmon streams due to urban sprawl.
 Out of about 50 streams, only two remain.

-Females lay thousands of eggs (usually between 2,000 and 10,000), unfortunately, at present less than 1 per cent of these eggs survive to the next generation.
+Females lay thousands of eggs (usually between 2,000 and 10,000), unfortunately, at present less than one percent of these eggs survive to the next generation.